Tania Israel: Academic career

-Israel has been a professor at the Gevirtz School's Department of Counseling, Clinical, and School Psychology (CCSP) since 2000 and is an affiliated faculty member in UCSB's Department of Feminist Studies.
+Israel has been a professor at the Gevirtz School's Department of Counseling, Clinical, and School Psychology (CCSP) since 2000 where she became the Associate Dean for Diversity, Equity and Inclusion in 2022.
+She is also an affiliated faculty member in UCSB's Department of Feminist Studies.

 Israel is the director of Project RISE (Research & Interventions for Sexual and Gender Minority Empowerment).
 Projects include online interventions that help LGBTQ people persevere in the face of stigmas and effective LGBTQ-inclusive training for law enforcement and therapists.
 The local LGBTQ community research her team conducted in collaboration with Santa Barbara nonprofits resulted in a mandatory LGBTQ-focused training for City of Santa Barbara police officers.
 The training sessions fostered awareness and better understanding of LGBTQ needs and concerns and were found to improve LGBTQ community-police relations.
+In 2013, Israel testified at a U.S. Congressional briefing, speaking in support of expanding the Violence Against Women Act to include LGBTQ women's needs.

 She is recognized as an expert on bisexuality, having participated in the inaugural White House Bisexual Community Policy Briefing in 2015, presented at the 2019 National Institutes of Health (NIH) Bisexual Health Research Workshop, and presented an invited plenary on bisexuality at the 2016 American Psychological Association Annual Convention.
 Israel's 2015 TEDxUCLA Talk, “Bisexuality and beyond,” has amassed over 100,000 views on YouTube as of May 2021.

 Israel's book, Beyond Your Bubble: How to Connect Across the Political Divide, Skills and Strategies for Conversations That Work, grew out of a workshop that she provided to non-profit and faith organizations.
 She aims to help people articulate their thoughts about difficult issues and facilitate understanding between people from different political backgrounds.
+In her 2021, TEDx Talk “How to Win a Political Disagreement,” she asserted that “winning an argument is not about asserting one's position, but rather about strengthening a connection.”
+In her 2023, TEDxTalk “What Halibut Fajitas Taught Me About Bridging the Political Divide” she described biases that narrow our view and noted that “a single perspective is limiting.”